yandjlabs/cat-ears-extension/README.md

 - - [x] Twitter
 - - [x] Tiktok
 - [ ] Draw separate logos for every major website
+- [ ] Add support for Edge
+- - [x] Logo displays on all websites
+- - [ ] Correct logo spacing on Instagram and Twitter
 - [ ] Test and release v0.1.0 beta unto the public